 Once again we stress that the weather in Greenland is unpredictable, so be prepared for even colder weather, strong winds and snow.

-- Polar Bear Challenge – Take on the challenge and run both Saturday’s half marathon and Sunday’s marathon!
+Polar Bear Challenge – Take on the challenge and run the Marathon on the Saturday and Half Marathon on the Sunday!

 THE COOLEST MARATHON ON EARTH